 When a child acts out sexually, we want to look at the entire picture.
 We consider sexual development, abuse and trauma history, body knowledge, religious beliefs and adult responses to the behavior.

+We are often contacted about psychosexual evaluations for children and for children under 12, we discourage this as a direction of treatment.
+Psychosexual evaluations are a forensic evaluation and we encouraging a diagnostic and intervention approach to services in these cases as opposed to a punitive one.
 Assessments of youth behavior focus on both individual risk factors and risk factors that reside and operate in the youth’s social and physical environment.
 Problematic behavior must be understood as contextual.
 In this respect, risk for continued sexually problematic behavior should be considered in the context of environments that provide low supervision, access to potential victims and overwhelming emotional demands or stress.
 Risk is contextual; it is a function of the individual and the individual in his or her environment (Massachusetts Adolescent Sex Offender Coalition, 2015).

 Services we provide:

 - Juveniles who have committed sexual offenses

 - Evaluation of risk and protective factors – PROFESOR

 - Therapeutic services for juveniles who have demonstrated poor boundaries but may not have been charged with a sexual offense

 - Individualized treatment planning